7 trade tools that DEFINITELY require a professional

 Australians are particularly good at the old DIY job.
 From installing a new deck to building a treehouse, there’s almost no job around the house we can’t do.
-However, construction isn’t one of the country’s biggest industries for nothing – it takes real skill and training to use many of the tools of the trade.
+However, construction is not one of the country’s biggest industries for nothing.
+It takes real skill and training to use many of the tools of the trade.

-Here are 7 tools that require a trained professional to use correctly.
+Here are 7 trade tools that require a trained professional to use correctly.

-Floor grinders are amongst a range of tool that pack the most power out of any machines on the market.
-They can prepare floors by removing coatings, screed, and adhesives, and they can finish floors by polishing surfaces such as concrete, natural stone, and terrazzo.
+Floor grinders are amongst a range of trade tools that packs the most power out of any machines on the market.
+They can prepare floors by removing coatings, screed, and adhesives.
+Moreover, they can finish floors by polishing surfaces such as concrete, natural stone, and terrazzo.
 They can easily weigh more than 400 kilograms, so they take a trained professional to do the job well.

 Concrete cutters come in all shapes and sizes, from hand-held saws to trolley saws that you push along and walk behind.
 In any case, a concrete cutter is not like cutting wood, as it needs a little more in the way of training and knowledge to use correctly without endangering yourself or the project.